noisepy/NoisePy/CONTRIBUTING.md

 ```
 it will install all of the dependencies of the package, including IPython to start a jupyter notebook (excluded otherwise to minimmize dependencies for command line deployment).

+Add the ``io`` files into the folder structure.

 Install the `pre-commit` hook:
 ```sh
 pre-commit install
 ```

+### Notes about noisepy.seis.io
+When using pip install ``. -e [dev]``, you are not using the pypi distribution, instead using local source.
+Manual pip install (``pip install noisepy-seis-io``) will fail because it is added to other place not your local source.

+It is recommended to

 This will run the linting and formatting checks configured in the project before every commit.